wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OpcUaQuickStart.md

 2. Enter the correct IP address and port for your OPC UA data source.
 3. Save the file with the name OpcUa1Datasource.json.
 4. Run the following curl script from the same directory where the file is located.

-You should run the script on the same computer where the Edge Data Store is installed:
+**Note:** You should run the script on the same computer where the Edge Data Store is installed.

 ```bash
 curl -i -d "@OpcUa1Datasource.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/OpcUa1/Datasource